 There are other ways to watch the Notre Dame Fighting Irish:

-- Antenna: Since most Notre Dame games appear on NBC and Fox, you can follow the season for free by setting up an antenna.
+- Antenna: Since most Notre Dame games appear on NBC and Fox, you can follow the whole football season for free by setting up an antenna.

 - Peacock: Games that are broadcast on NBC will also be available to view live on Peacock.
-The Peacock Premium plan is $4.99 per month with ads and $9.99 per month without advertisements for on-demand content (ie, you will see ads during live sporting events).
+The Peacock Premium plan is $5.99/mo with ads and $11.99 per month without advertisements for on-demand content (ie, you will see ads during live sporting events).

-- Paramount+: Select bowl games are carried by CBS, which means that they will be available through Paramount+ for $4.99/mo.
+- Paramount+: Select bowl games are carried by CBS, which means that they will be available through Paramount+ Premium for $11.99/mo.
 If Notre Dame is playing a game featured on CBS, it will be on the local affiliate that is available with their Premium plan.
 See our Paramount+ review.

 - Channel Apps: ESPN, NBC, and most other major networks have their own apps that you can use to watch highlights, get scores, and consume other content featuring your favorite school.
 These apps can also be used to watch games, but you will need to use your streaming service creditials to access them via TV Everywhere.